 Science Thinks Art is Good for You

-Decades of research have demonstrated that in people with dementia and other progressive neurological diseases, the ability to create art remains long after speech and language have diminished.
+Decades of research have demonstrated that in people with dementia and other progressive neurological diseases, the ability to create art remains long after speech and language have diminished, which is why you are highly likely to find art on residents’ programs at memory care community facilities up and down the country.
 Research has also brought to light that creating visual art can reduce stress and promote relaxation in people who are hospitalized or homebound due to illness.

 So even if you do indeed suck at making art, you are going to be doing your brain a huge favor.
 If these dementia patients are anything to go off, you will see the benefit in enjoying the creative process of art.
-It might be because art helps people communicate their emotions in a way that words simply cannot, enabling people who are making art, even art that sucks, space to process their emotions.
+This could be particularly advantageous for senior citizens who may have the desire to prevent the onset or progression of dementia.
+Though specialized care facilities like Chelsea Senior Living will have processes in place to assist with memory care, letting your creative side run wild with art may be something you wish to consider too.
+This might be because art helps people communicate their emotions in a way that words simply cannot, enabling people who are making art, even art that sucks, space to process their emotions.
 Outside of art they could struggle to truly express any strong emotion.

 Art is Good at Prevention